Query Details

 Explanation

-1. Data Source: It uses the AzureDevOpsAuditing table, which logs various activities and changes within Azure DevOps.
+1. Data Source: The query pulls data from the AzureDevOpsAuditing table, which logs auditing events in Azure DevOps.

-2. Filter for Specific Operation: The query looks for operations where the policy value has been updated, specifically the operation named "OrganizationPolicy.PolicyValueUpdated".
+2. Filter by Operation: It looks for operations where the policy value has been updated, specifically the operation named "OrganizationPolicy.PolicyValueUpdated".

-3. Extract Policy Details: It extracts the policy name and value from the data, converting them to string format for further processing.
+3. Extract Policy Details: The query extracts the policy name and value from the data, converting them to string format for easy comparison.

-4. Identify Enabled OAuth Access: The query filters for cases where the policy value is set to "ON" and the policy name is "Policy.DisallowOAuthAuthentication".
-This indicates that the restriction on OAuth authentication has been turned off, thereby enabling third-party applications to access resources.
+4. Check Policy Status: It filters the results to find instances where the policy value is set to "ON" for the policy named "Policy.DisallowOAuthAuthentication".
+This indicates that the policy to disallow OAuth authentication is turned on, allowing third-party access.

-5. Output Relevant Information: Finally, it projects (or selects) specific columns to display: the time the change was made (TimeGenerated), the user who made the change (ActorUPN), the IP address from which the change was made (IpAddress), the policy name, the policy value, and the scope of the change (ScopeDisplayName).
+5. Select Relevant Information: Finally, it projects (selects) relevant details such as the time of the event (TimeGenerated), the user who made the change (ActorUPN), their IP address (IpAddress), the policy name and value, and the scope of the policy change (ScopeDisplayName).

 Details